100K DAY RULES, REGULATIONS & SPORTSMANSHIP

 This is not a race

 All participants must be at least 18 years old.
 This event is for teams only, no individuals.
-On the day of the event, participants will meet at 8 a.m. to receive their bibs, sign waivers, be checked for a helmet, and participate in the Ski Patrol safety brief, and eat breakfast.
-Entering the 100K challenge will provide you with a lift ticket (non-season pass holders) for the day, breakfast, lunch and dinner, all of the snacks and drinks you can consume during the day, a pass to the front of the line when you reach the bottom, and a finisher t-shirt.
+On the day of the event, participants will meet at 7 a.m. to receive their bibs, sign waivers, be checked for a helmet, and participate in the Ski Patrol safety brief, and eat breakfast.
+Entering the 100K challenge will provide you with a lift ticket (non-season pass holders) for the day, breakfast and lunch, all of the snacks and drinks you can consume during the day, a pass to the front of the line when you reach the bottom, and a finisher t-shirt.

 All participants must be at least 18 years old.
 Follow the Code.
 You are responsible for knowing and adhering to the Skiers Responsibility Code.
 Challengers deemed to be skiing in a reckless manner will be removed from the challenge.
 Helmets are required for this event.
 Please make arrangements before the event if you need one.
 The dedicated run for this event is Snowdancer.
 All “event” runs will be on Snowdancer.
 If you ski another run during the day, you must remove your bib first, ski in a safe manner as if you are any other guest and the runs will not count.